Get

 2. Keep Their Vaccines Updated

 Adult dogs typically only need vaccinations annually or twice per year, but there is a whole set of vaccines that puppies should receive to keep them healthy and build their immune system.
-Some breeders and rescue organizations may opt to vaccinate their pups on their own, but ideally, you should talk to your vet about the puppy vaccination schedule that they recommend.
+Some breeders and rescue organizations may opt to vaccinate their pups on their own, but ideally, you should talk to a vet about the puppy vaccination schedule that they recommend.
 Make sure to stick to their schedule as closely as possible to avoid having to restart vaccinations or allowing your puppy to get sick with a preventable illness.

 3. Feed a High-Quality Puppy Food

-There are so many dog foods on the market that it can be overwhelming to choose one, but your vet can help you narrow it down to a few of the best foods based on your pet’s age, breed, and size.
+There are so many dog foods on the market that it can be overwhelming to choose one, but a vet can help you narrow it down to a few of the best foods based on your pet’s age, breed, and size.
 Puppies should receive food specifically designed for puppies until they are at least 6 months to a year old.
-If your puppy is a large or giant breed dog, make sure to talk to your vet about whether a large-breed puppy food is appropriate for them or not.
+If your puppy is a large or giant breed dog, make sure to talk to a vet about whether a large-breed puppy food is appropriate for them or not.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!